Medications That Cause Hair Loss

 4. Hormones, Related drugs, Contraceptives

 Hair is lost after 2-3 months of discontinuation of oral contraceptives.
-The effect is related to prolongation of anagen phase, with increased estrogen levels.
+The effect is related to prolongation of the anagen phase, with increased estrogen levels.
 Using low dose estrogen contraceptives seem to reduce the hair loss.

 The American Hair Loss Association describes the role of testosterone and its product dihydrotestosterone in hair loss in both men and women.
 It also provides a list of low and high- androgen index contraceptives.